 \section{Abstract}

-When compared to quantum mechanics, classical mechanics is often depicted in a specific metaphysical flavour: spatio-temporal realism or a Newtonian ``background'' is presented as an intrinsic fundamental classical presumption.
-However, the Hamiltonian formulation of classical analytical mechanics is based on abstract {\it generalized} coordinates and momenta: It is a mathematical rather than a philosophical framework.
+When compared to quantum mechanics, classical mechanics is often depicted in a specific metaphysical flavor: spatio-temporal realism or a Newtonian ``background'' is presented as an intrinsic fundamental classical presumption.
+However, the Hamiltonian formulation of classical analytical mechanics is based on abstract {\it generalized} coordinates and momenta: It is a mathematical rather than a meta-physical framework.

 If the metaphysical assumptions ascribed to classical mechanics are dropped, then there exists a presentation in which little of the purported difference between quantum and classical mechanics remains.
-This presentation allows to derive the mathematics of relativistic quantum mechanics on the basis of a purely classical Hamiltonian phase space picture.
-It is shown that a spatio-temporal description is not a condition {\it for} but a consequence {\it of} objectivity.
+This presentation allows to derive the mathematics of relativistic quantum mechanics on the basis of an abstract Hamiltonian phase space.
+It is argued that a spatio-temporal description is not a condition {\it for} but a consequence {\it of} objectivity.
 It requires no postulates.

-This is achieved by evading spatial notions and assuming nothing but time translation invariance.
+This is achieved by evading spatial notions in the beginning and by assuming nothing but time translation invariance.